vjccruz/MMM-Holiday2/README.md

      days:  How many days in advance should it look for holidays?
      icon:  What font-awesome icon would you like to use?
      custom: use your own icon...
 True or font-awesome: false
      img: Don't want font awesome icons...use your own!
 There are many in the icons dir but you can add your own!
+     mode: Imperial to show date mm/dd/yyyy or metric to show date dd/mm/yyyy

 # CONFIG